-Cheapest time to fly to Bangkok
+When's the cheapest time to fly to Bangkok?

-Best time to book your flight to Bangkok
+Best time to book your flight to Bangkok?

 Flying to Suvarnabhumi Airport (BKK)